When Access Disappears

 I watched her.
 She turned the ring once.
 Then again.
 And then—quietly—she slid it on.
 It caught for a moment, then settled into place.
 She didn’t look at me, but she didn’t take it off.

-She leaned into me.
-And I didn’t speak.
-I stayed.
-The morning stretched ahead—quiet, unfinished.
-But something had begun.
+She leaned into me, and I stayed silent.
+I didn’t move, the morning unfolding quietly, unfinished.
+Yet something had begun.

 Author’s Note: